SouthGreenPlatform/VcfHunter/README.md

 ### vcf2struct.1.0.py

-This program has been designed to perform statistics, filter, manipulate vcf files as well as analysing the mosaique structure of genomes.
+This program has been designed to perform statistics, filter, manipulate vcf files as well as analyzing the mosaic structure of genomes.

 #### Mandatory Options: